2023-2024The following abbreviations appear in the rules:

 10. LEAGUE RULES

-Unless the full league rules are published in the annual handbook, a copy of the full rules shall be available to Club Secretaries on request.
+Unless the full league rules are published in the annual handbook (if provided) or on the League’s website, a copy of the full rules shall be available to Club Secretaries on request.

 11. SUSPENSION OF STANDING ORDERS